builtbybel/PainBrain/README.md

 ## **Installation**

-Run **WinRecallApp.exe** and click **"Setup Environment"** if Python is missing.
-The setup will:

-1. Start **WinRecallApp.exe**.
-2. If Python is missing, click the **"Setup Environment"** button in the bottom left corner.
+Run **WinRecallApp.exe** and click the **"Setup Environment"** button in the bottom left corner.

-3. The app will automatically install Python (if needed) and set up all required dependencies.
+1. The app will automatically install Python (if needed) and set up all required dependencies.
-4. Once the setup is complete, restart the app and you're ready to go!
+2. Once the setup is complete, restart the app and you're ready to go!

 ### **Manual Installation (Optional)**